bitfocus/companion-module-middlethings-middlecontrol/HELP.md

 ## Middle Control Companion Plugin

-Official plugin to control Middle Control software using Companion, which in turns controls Blackmagic cameras and even DJI gimbals through the APC or APC-R. It can run on the same device that runs Middle Control, or on a remote device on the same network.
+Official plugin to control Middle Control software using Companion, which allows you to control Blackmagic Cameras.
+And also DJI gimbals if you have an APC or APC-R. It can run on the same device that runs Middle Control, or on a remote device on the same network.

+Instructions & ready to go Companion pages here :

 Please note that :